 Perhaps we can agree that there is no real “bad” food?
 I mean, some people love powdered potatoes, stuffing mixes, marshmallows on sweet potatoes, and even Spam.

 When my second daughter was born, we’d just moved to a town in Texas one week prior.
 We didn’t know a soul, but a man my husband worked with happened to live two doors down.
-His wife was extraordinarily nice to bring over a casserole when we came home from the hospital.
-She was also generous enough to keep my older daughter, 2 1/2, overnight while I labored.
+He and his wife were extraordinarily generous to keep my older daughter, 2 1/2, overnight while I labored at the hospital.
 I hadn’t even met her before so her actions were life saving.
 The following day she brought us a casserole.

 I’ve mentioned how I was raised before, with a French mother who brought with her to the U.S. all of the typical habits of a European.
 She shopped often, foraged, gardened, never opened a can, made everything from scratch, cooked globally, and never made casseroles.
 So perhaps you can understand my shock at a canned tuna casserole, topped with cream of something canned soup, and then potato chips.
 That is just not good food to me.
 And it’s not served at fine dining establishments.

-In a lovely post, my friend Stéphane Gabart write about how there are no food snobs, only food lovers, or foodies.
+In a lovely post written by my friend Stéphane Gabart, he writes that there are no food snobs, only food lovers, or foodies.
 It’s a delightful post about how he loves being surrounded by friends and family who love food.
 But I know from my conversations with Stéphane that neither of us loves absolutely every food that exists.
 Even as food lovers, we have our limits.
 I really dislike celeriac.
 Stéphane?
 He hates beets.
 We might think each other silly for disliking these foods, but we all have our own tastes, and these must be respected.